-Tappahannock Truck Accident Lawyer
+Tappahannock Truck Accident Attorneys

 Large commercial trucks play an important role in interstate commerce, transporting millions of dollars’ worth of products all over the country.
 However, semi-trucks and other large vehicles also pose a serious risk to others on the road.
 This is primarily because commercial trucks can weigh as much as 80,000 pounds, have much larger fuel tanks than standard vehicles, and often carry dangerous cargo, including hazardous materials.
 Furthermore, because they are so large, commercial truck accidents usually involve more than one vehicle and can block multiple lanes of traffic.